Israeli Leaders and Hamas Need Each Other

 Hamas and Israel's leaders need each other; each helps the other keep a grip on its own people, providing the other a perfect enemy with which to frighten its "own people" into obedience.

 While playing this role for Israel's leaders, Hamas needs to tell Palestinians that it is fighting for what Palestinians actually want.
 Thus Hamas's leader, Khaled Meshal, spoke eloquently in Gaza today in opposing the right of Israel, as a Jewish state, to exist.
 He's right.
 A Jewish state based, as Israel is, on ethnic cleansing and making non-Jews second-class citizens under the law, has no right to exist, no more than the American slave-based Confederacy or the German Master-Race Aryan state or the apartheid-based South African state had a right to exist.
 And Meshal spoke eloquently about the right of Palestinians to use violence against Israel.
 Again, he is perfectly right, except for one thing.
-When Hamas uses violence against Israeli soldiers, and when Palestinians in general use violence against the violent civilian Jewish settlers who attack Palestinians, this is both morally justified as self-defense and also politically useful because it helps the world (and especially Israeli Jews) see that Palestinians are only being violent in self-defense, against those who are violently attacking them to enforce ethnic cleansing.
-But when Hamas kills non-combatant Israeli Jews (with rockets or suicide bombers, it makes no difference) it is not in self-defense, it is not morally justified, it accomplishes nothing positive militarily or otherwise for Palestinians, it actually strengthens Israeli leaders' power and ability to continue the ethnic cleansing, and (this is the explanation for it) it strengthens Hamas's power over Palestinians for the reasons discussed above.
+When Hamas uses violence against Israeli soldiers, and when Palestinians in general use violence against the violent civilian Jewish settlers who attack Palestinians, this is indeed morally justifiable as self-defense and also politically useful because it helps the world (and especially Israeli Jews) see that Palestinians are only being violent in self-defense, against those who are violently attacking them to enforce ethnic cleansing.
+But when Hamas kills (or merely attempts to kill; it's the intent, not the competency in carrying out the intent that matters!) non-combatant Israeli Jews (with rockets or suicide bombers, it makes no difference) it is not in self-defense, it is not morally justified, it accomplishes nothing positive militarily or otherwise for Palestinians, and (this is KEY!) it does something else too.
+It actually strengthens Israeli leaders' power and ability to continue the ethnic cleansing; it gives the Israeli government the excuse ("We're only doing what we must in order to protect innocent Jewish civilians from anti-Semitic terrorists") it needs for its merciless attacks on Palestinians.
+Hamas plays along because the Israeli attacks on people in Gaza also strengthens Hamas's power over Palestinians for the reasons discussed above.
+This is why Israel funds Hamas, as prime minister Olmert admitted in 2008.

 The ordinary people who live in Mandate Palestine are in a carefully laid trap.
 The only way to escape the trap is to first understand that it exists and then to deliberately escape from it, by rejecting the entire "religious war" framework that the trap depends upon.